souvenger/Extracting-Trending-Financial-News-From-Daily-News-Articles/README.md

+# How to run
+1.Download the dataset from the kaggle website.
+2.Put it in the same directory as the .ipynb file.
+3.open the notebook and run every cell one by one.

 # Extracting-Trending-Financial-News-From-Daily-News-Articles

 This project aims to extract the trending financial news from daily news articles using Natural Language Processing techniques.